dafer45/TBTK/doc/Tutorials.md

 and view the results in the *figures* folder.

 @page BuildingAFirstApplicationTwoLevelSystem Building a first application (two level system)
+# Purpose and learning outcome {#PurposeAndLearningOutcome}
+In this tutorial we create an application that models a simple two level system.
+The problem itself is very simple and is more easily solved using pen and paper than using this tutorial.
+However, the purpose of this tutorial is to familiarize the reader with both C++ and the general workflow for writing TBTK applications.
+At the end of this tutorial the reader should have a good understanding of the general structure of a TBTK application and be able to start writing custom applications.
+In particular, the reader will be familiar with how to use the UnitHandler to handle the fact that numerical variables are unitless.
+The reader will also know how to setup a Model, choose a Solver, and how to use a PropertyExtractor to extract properties from a Model without having to interact with the method specific Solver directly.

 # Problem description {#ProblemDescription}
-As a first example we will create an application that models a simple two level system.
-Consider therefore a single electron spin in a magnetic field described by the Hamiltonian
+Consider a single electron spin in a magnetic field described by the Hamiltonian
 <center>\f$ H = -\mu_B B\sigma_z\f$,</center>
 where \f$\mu_B\f$ is the Bohr magneton, B is the magnetic field strength, and \f$\sigma_z\f$ is the third Pauli matrix.
 The energy split induced by a magnetic field acting on an electron spin is known as the Zeeman split.
-In this tutorial we therefore calculate this energy split as a function of the magnetic field.
+In this tutorial we write an application that can be used to calculate this energy split as a function of the magnetic field.
-Moreover, at zero temperature and non-zero magnetic field strength, the system will be in its ground state and be maximally magnetized parallel to the magnetic field.
+Further, at zero temperature and non-zero magnetic field strength, the system will be in its ground state and be maximally magnetized parallel to the magnetic field.
 However, at finite temperatures both the ground state and the excited state will have a finite occupation determined by the Fermi-Dirac distribution.
 We therefore also invstigate how the magnetization varies with magnetic field strength and temperature.